This Is the Right Order to Apply Your Skin Care Products

 Step 3: Serum and treatment

 Next up are your actives: a vitamin A derivative like retinol, a retinol alternative such as bakuchiol, peptides, or a heavy-hitting antioxidant serum, all of which help skin cells regenerate.
 Some actives help boost the production of collagen and elastin under the skin’s surface.
 These proteins are the building blocks of healthy, youthful skin, and our supply tends to dwindle with advancing age.
+(Speaking of boosting the production of collagen and elastin, check out these dermatologist-approved skin-tightening creams.)

 Dr. Gohara’s number one rule for an effective nighttime skin care routine order is pretty easy to follow: “Actives always come before moisturizer,” she says.
 “The actives just may not penetrate the skin as well or be as effective if something is blocking it from penetrating where it needs to be.”